jmora13/HopSkipDrive/README.md

     the data between classes however.
   - As far as the testability of my code, it definitely has a lot of room for improvement.
-I used the double bang operator (!!) everywhere, which means that the code would only work under the exact conditions for the project, but if the data changes, then the app which surely crash.
+I used the double bang operator (!!) everywhere, which means that the code would only work under the exact conditions for the project, but if the data changes, then the app would surely crash.
 It would be beneficial to set default values using the elvis operator (?:).
 It would also would've been useful to write unit tests.
   - I set the PrimaryKey of the data tables to the "startsAt" variable because the tripId was the same